Unzeabk/cpp-obfuscator/README.md

 - Compile ``tool.cpp`` and see the result.

 # Note
-- Make sure your program run normally with these libraries:
+- Your program will include these libraries:
 ```cpp
 #include <iostream>
 #include <assert.h>